venikman/FPF/FPF-Spec.md

 A `U.Measure` holds a **Value** that is *admissible* for the template’s Scale (numeric range, categorical level); when a **Level** is used, it is among the named rungs declared for that Scale.

 **N‑3 — Polarity is declared at the template.**
 For ordered Scales, the template states the comparison direction (↑ better / ↓ better / target‑is‑best).
-Any **Gauge mapping** to **Score** preserves that monotonic ordering. *(Note: we use “Gauge mapping” instead of the Greek letter used elsewhere in FPF to avoid symbol conflicts.)*
+Any **ScoringMethod mapping** to **Score** preserves that monotonic ordering. *(Note: we use “ScoringMethod mapping” instead of the Greek letter used elsewhere in FPF to avoid symbol conflicts.)*

 **N‑4 — Unit coherence.**
 Within one template there is one *primary* **Unit** of expression (or an explicit level‑set for non‑numeric Scales).
 Conversions are conceptually allowed only where the Scale supports meaningful arithmetic (interval/ratio); nominal/ordinal Scales are not subject to numeric conversions.